radius-project/blog/radblog/content/posts/2025/rag-chatbot/index.md

 {{< image src="images/sql-db-chat-sk-radius-environments.png" alt="Screenshot of Radius Resource Types for SQL Database and AI Models" >}}

-## Governance and Guardrails: The Jailbreak Scenario
+## Governance and guardrails using Radius

-A key highlight of the demo is **governance enforcement**.
-We demonstrated how Radius Environments can enforce different policies and configurations transparently to the application.
+A key highlight of the demo is leveraging Radius for seamless governance enforcement.
+We demonstrated how Radius Environments can enforce different policies and configurations for each deployed resource transparently to the application and developer.

-Specifically, we implemented **AI content filtering** to prevent "jailbreak" attempts—where users try to manipulate the LLM into ignoring its instructions.
+Specifically, we implemented separate database configurations (SKUs, disaster recovery, multizone redundancy) for Dev and Prod environments and added AI content filtering to prevent "jailbreak" attempts in Prod.

-*   **Dev Environment**: The jailbreak content filtering is relaxed or disabled for testing purposes.
+*   **Dev Environment**: The SQL Database uses a lower SKU and does not have disaster recovery or multizone redundancy enabled for cost savings.
+The jailbreak content filtering is relaxed or disabled for testing purposes.
-*   **Prod Environment**: The jailbreak content filtering is strictly enforced.
+*   **Prod Environment**: The SQL Database uses a higher SKU with disaster recovery and multizone redundancy enabled for resilience.
+The jailbreak content filtering is strictly enforced.

-This configuration is managed entirely through **Radius Environment parameters**.
-The AI Model Recipes accept parameters configured at the Environment level.
-When deploying to Prod, the Environment automatically passes the strict content filtering configuration to the Recipe.
+This configuration is managed entirely through Radius Environment parameters.
+The SQL Database and AI Model Recipes accept parameters configured at the Environment level.
+When deploying to Prod, the Environment automatically passes the database resiliency and strict content filtering configurations to the Recipes.

+{{< image src="images/sql-db-chat-sk-radius-parameters.png" alt="Screenshot of Radius Environment parameters for AI Model Recipe" >}}

 ## Seeing it in Action